Last Seen:

 The Instant Mishap of Marker 149

 Oh, Marker 149.
 We miss you so.
-It's an added downright shame we'll probably never see you again.
-Unlike the other cases of MIAs, we know exactly the main cause behind its disappearance.
+The case of Marker 149 is a downright shame because we'll probably never see this one again.
+In fact even the SHPO states on their website that this marker has been "permanently removed."
+And well, unlike the other cases of MIAs, we know exactly the main cause behind its disappearance.

 Take a look at any of the maps I've showcased here and you'll see the number one culprit behind the mishap of Marker 149.
-And dare we say: the SHPO should have known better.
-The marker's extremely remote location, completely void of people or any form of services, was its instant downfall.
+And dare we say: the SHPO should have known better in the first place.
+The marker's extremely remote location, completely void of people or any form of services for at least fifty miles in any direction, was its instant downfall.

-The only hint of news we've heard regarding this case was reported in 2005 when a group of hunters came upon the remnants of the marker's base at the exact listed location above: "County Route 34 and the BLM road to High Rock Canyon."
+The only hint of news we've ever heard regarding this case was reported in 2005 when a group of hunters came upon the remnants of the marker's base at the exact listed location above: "County Route 34 and the BLM road to High Rock Canyon."
+The group found a pair of faded-blue stubby legs sticking out of the ground.

 Here's the deal.

-The road headed for the High Rock turnoff - unpaved County Route 34 - is a rather walk in the park, but it's the area's isolation that separates it.
-Nevada's Northwest Corner, or what I refer to it as "The Forgotten Corner" is set far away from what most of America would dub as civilization.
-In fact it's one of the last pieces of unbroken desolation in the Lower 48, a lonely triangle beginning in the northeast California, southeast Oregon, and northern Nevada.
+The road headed for the High Rock Canyon turnoff - unpaved County Route 34 - is an easy breezy walk in the park.
+It's the area's extreme isolation that'll get you.
+Nevada's Northwest Corner, or what I refer to it as "The Forgotten Corner," is set far away from what most of America would dub as civilization.
+It is no doubt one of the last pieces of unbroken desolation in the Lower 48, a lonely triangle encompassing northeastern California, southeastern Oregon, and northwestern Nevada.

-And let me say with the utmost pride that conquering, or even making the determined drive to confirm its disappearance, will require dedication and a long three-hour drive on the wide-graded dirt road into the great interior of this corner.
+And let me say with the utmost pride that conquering, or even making the determined drive to confirm its disappearance, will require dedication and a long six-hour round trip on the wide-graded dirt road into the great interior of this corner.

 The "Conquering" of 2009

-Once leaving the security of Gerlach, anybody new to the region will be immediately taken away by the area's sudden loneliness, a remote factor that grips you tight and doesn't let go.
-What makes #149 such a challenge to conquer will be the complete lack of services, gasoline, and cell phone coverage immediately upon leaving Gerlach, Winnemucca, or Cedarville - depending on which direction you're coming from.
+Once leaving the security of Gerlach, you'll be immediately hit by the area's sudden isolation, a remote factor that grips you tight and doesn't let go.
+What makes #149 such a challenge to conquer is the complete lack of fuel, services, and mobile coverage in this triangle of nothingness.
+Even the most basic needs for, well anything, immediately weighs on you upon leaving Adel, Cedarville, or Gerlach - depending on which direction you're coming from.

 Street View

-As unlikely as it is we'll ever see Marker 149 again, we've come up with a few possible strategies we've analyzed to replace this marker.
-There's no easy recommendation for this one because even the SHPO has deemed this one a complete loss to the system.
+As stated before even the SHPO has deemed this one a complete loss to the system.
 Even though the location for Marker 149 is nothing short of incredible, the same extreme remoteness that makes this location awesome paradoxically seals its fate as a forever MIA.
+The culprit?
+The Northwest Corner itself.

-The entirety of the Northwest Corner has a total population of less than 200 people (2020 census).
+The entirety of the Corner has a total population of less than 200 people (2020 census).
 Deputy Sheriffs from both Washoe and Humboldt Counties make a run up there only once a month thereby solidifying any lack of possible "lookouts" for marker vandalism.
 As long as it's located so far away from major services, it's fair to assume that any type of replacement for Marker 149 would likely mean a repeat of the past.
-Marker 162, for example, is equally remote, but this one still stands because of the watchful eyes of the nearby Soldier Meadows Ranch.
-Unfortunately (or fortunately), any replacement for Marker 149 needs to be closer to civilization.
+Marker 162, for example, is equally remote, but this one still stands because of the watchful eyes of the Soldier Meadows Ranch right behind the marker.
+Unfortunately (or fortunately!), any replacement for Marker 149 needs to be closer to civilization.

 1. County Route 34 End of Pavement

-The pavement's end of County Route 34 is a strategic one and definitely the safest spot we have for a new Marker 149.
+The pavement's end of County Route 34 is a strategic one and arguably, the safest spot we have for a new Marker 149.
 It's pretty much considered the "last chance" in this neck of the woods.
-Locals, ranch owners, and rural postal workers, often use this location as a rural meeting spot.
-Think of the end of pavement as a gateway into the Northwest Corner.
+Locals, ranch owners, and rural postal workers often use this location as a backwoods meeting spot -- evident by the large pullout seen on the Street View below.
+Think of this pavement end as a gateway into the Northwest Corner.
 From this point onward, you're on your own.

 The pavement's end for CR 34 (40.873206, -119.342867) is located approximately 21 miles north of Gerlach.
 This is what you'll see.

 The campground and hot spring sits on the High Rock Canyon Road, just thirty miles shy of its namesake destination.
-Getting to the campground is a breeze for any vehicle, but any travel further on this road over into High Rock will require a hefty four-wheel-drive and plenty of essentials!
+Getting to the campground is a breeze for any vehicle, but any travel further on this road over into High Rock will require a hefty four-wheel-drive vehicle loaded to the brim with plenty of essentials!

 Do not risk a breakdown out here!

-This is by far the most remote possibility we have here and runs a 50-50 chance of meeting the same fate.
-However, we've listed because of the existence of this single year-round ranch and services.
+This is by far the most remote possibility that we have here and honestly, runs a 50-50 chance of meeting the same fate.
+However, we've listed it because of the existence of this seasonal guest ranch.

-My proposal places this replacement right across from the Old Yella Dog Ranch in Vya.
-The extreme remote placement of this marker is a perfect backdrop, and may we say almost obligatory, for this marker's content.
-Why Vya?
-Vya acts as the only outpost in this area, so this placement guarantees easy visibility and accessibility for the marker in this very remote region.
+Well, Vya acts as the only outpost in this area (if you can call it that), so this placement guarantees easy visibility and accessibility for the marker in this very remote region.
 Most importantly, a seasonal Washoe County Sheriff headquarters is located here which would further protect the marker from vandalism (which tends to be the case with Nevada's most rural markers).

 What do you think?